The six-phase loop

 The full loop, on a small feature, takes about twenty to thirty minutes of total wall-clock time.
 On a medium feature, an hour.
 On a large feature, a few hours - and the large feature would have taken days without the agent, so the comparison is favorable.

 That total includes both the agent's processing time and the human gate review time.
-The agent itself runs in maybe a third of the wall clock; the rest is you reading the research note, you reviewing the plan, you approving the diff, you watching the verify step pass.
+The agent itself runs in maybe a third to half of the wall clock; the rest is you reading the research note, you reviewing the plan, you approving the diff, you watching the verify step pass.
 The human gates are the rate-limiter on a healthy workflow, not the agent.
 If your loop is taking three hours on a small feature, the issue is almost certainly that the gates are over-engineered or that you are doing them in a slow back-and-forth instead of a focused pass.
 The agent will not save you from your own meeting culture.

 The loop's timing in rehearsal is not the loop's timing in production.
 I learned this from a demo I ran for a client team earlier this year.
 The demo plan called for an architecture-review run that produced an HTML report from a fresh repo in roughly four minutes.
 In rehearsal, with the agent's AGENTS.md pre-loaded and the repo paths cached, four minutes was achievable.
 The first live attempt in front of the team took eight minutes per pane and started a clock on the audience's patience that I could feel from the front of the room.
 The second live attempt, two days later in a different room, took ten minutes.

 The pattern was not a bug.
 It was the predictable difference between a warm-cache run and a cold-start run.
-The discipline I should have built into the demo plan from the start was the same discipline this chapter teaches: assume the variable matters, plan for the worse-case timing, have a fallback ready when the live system blows your budget.
+The discipline I should have built into the demo plan from the start was the same discipline this chapter teaches: assume the variable matters, plan for the worst-case timing, have a fallback ready when the live system blows your budget.
 The recovery pattern I now use on every demo is two-layer: a pre-generated fallback artifact in a git branch I can check out in two seconds, and a resumable session I can continue from the rehearsal state if the live session hangs.
 Neither is glamorous.
 Both eliminated the live-demo failure mode that I had been improvising around for a year.

 A worked example.